Generalized Second Order Value Iteration in Markov Decision Processes: Conclusion

 \section{Conclusion}

-In this work, we propose a second-order value iteration scheme based on Newton-Raphson method for faster convergence to near optimal value function in discounted reward MDP problems.
-The first step involves constructing a differentiable Bellman equation by approximation of $\max(.)$ operator.
-We then apply second order Newton method to arrive at the proposed algorithm.
-We prove the bounds on approximation error and show faster convergence to the optimal value function.
-In future, we would like to develop model-free, asynchronous variants of SOVI algorithm.
-This can be achieved by applying stochastic approximation techniques to our proposed second order value iteration.
+In this work, we have proposed a generalized second-order value iteration scheme based on the Newton-Raphson method for faster convergence to near optimal value function in discounted reward MDP problems.
+The first step involved constructing a differentiable Bellman equation through an approximation of the $\max(.)$ operator.
+We then applied second order Newton method to arrive at the proposed algorithm.
+We proved the bounds on approximation error and showed second order convergence to the optimal value function.
+Finally, approaches geared towards easing the computational burden associated with solving problems involving large state and action spaces such as those based on approximate dynamic programming can be developed in the context of G-SOVI schemes in the future.